ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

 The points to take into account for this case are:
 - Every component should work by itslef (i.e. fetch its own data).
 It **must not depend on previous loaded data** (i.e. app state).

+### React Portals

+A portal allows us to render an element as a child of some element of the DOM structure, usually the body.
+This would help to circumvent all the stacking (``z-index``) problems that setting up a model implies.

+Useful for:
+- Modals
+- Render React components in a server side application (i.e. on an element that wasn't created by our application).

+It is a good practice to create a sibling ``div`` to ``root`` to attach the modals to, in the index file.
+If they are attached directly to ``root`` its content will be overwritten.

+## Troubleshooting

+- Events are propagated to the parents if the child does not have an event handler.
+For example in the modals, use ``stopPropagation`` to solve this issue.